 Khozam Real Estate Development Company (KDC) is a jointly-controlled entity (note 8).
 KDC management has invested excess cash balance of KDC with the Group at a nominal profit rate.
 The balance is classified under trade payables and others (note 14) and repayable on demand.
-The movement of the related balance is as follows:
+The balance payable at the year end is as follows: